Installation and configuration of Parallels Remote Application Server Reporting Service

 1. Download the latest version of Parallels Remote Application Server Reporting Service here: Download Links.

-3. On the Database Instance pane enter the Instance name exactly as it was specified during SQL Server installation on the on the step 5 - in the Instance ID field:
+Enter the Instance name exactly as it was specified during SQL Server installation on the on the step 5 - in the Instance ID field.

 Note that uppercase / lowercase format matters.